A Dead, Decomposing Whale Once Toured the United Kingdom

 That is to say, if the people all are willing.

 Though he had been outbid for possession of the whale, Struthers, the anatomist, still wanted a crack at it.
 Woods wasn’t keen to lose his cash cow, but he was willing to play along.
-They cut a deal: Struthers could dissect the whale as long as Woods could invite the paying public to watch.
+The two cut a deal: Struthers could dissect the whale as long as Woods could invite the paying public to watch.
 The procedure would boast the “added attraction of background music by the band of the 1st Forfarshire Rifle Volunteers,” Williams writes.

 Woods also needed Struthers to help salvage what was left of the decaying creature.
 Dead things smell terrible, and even in the Scottish winter the whale was decomposing fast.
 The creature “has not been looking quite his best since he was brought to terra firma,” the Aberdeen Journal reported on January 26, 1884, and with each passing day, the whale “became less attractive to the eyes, and especially to the noses, of its visitors.”
 Because so much of the carcass had rotted away, the paper added, it was getting harder to even tell what it was: Many were disappointed to discover after paying their entry fee that the whale’s “only recognizable feature was his tail.”